-When Gates stepped down as CEO, he said he would stay on as Microsoft’s “chief software architect.”
+When Gates stepped down as CEO in 2000, he said he would stay on as Microsoft’s “chief software architect.”
 He gave up day-to-day responsibilities in Redmond in June 2008 to work on his charitable ventures.

 One possible reason behind his decision to leave his job as CEO: Microsoft faced increased antitrust scrutiny, which undoubtedly made the job less fun than before.